-(a) The Auditor determined compliance with these standard subparts based on Policy 11087.1, that requires the NYCHR FOD ensure that upon learning of an allegation that a detainee was sexually abused or assaulted, the responder, or his or her supervisor separates the alleged victim and abuser; preserves and protects, to the greatest extent possible, any crime scene until appropriate steps can be taken to collect any evidence; if the sexual abuse or assault occurred within a time period that still allows for the collection of physical evidence, requests the alleged victim not to take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating; and if the sexual abuse or assault occurred within a time period that still allows for the collection of physical evidence, ensures that the alleged abuser does not take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, including, as appropriate, washing, brushing teeth, changing clothes, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating.
-The interviewed ICE staff and ISSA staff detailed for the Auditor how each would respond to any allegation of sexual assault or sexual abuse.
-Their responses coincided with the subpart (a) requirements.
-Their knowledge of the policy was evident and it was also apparent staff was well trained and informed on ensuring the safety and well-being of detainee victims of sexual assault.
-Both groups explained that responder information is provided in their annual PREA training.
+(a) The Auditor determined compliance with these standard subparts based on Policy 11087.1, that requires, "The FOD shall ensure that upon learning of an allegation that a detainee was sexually abused or assaulted, the responder, or his or her supervisor: separates the alleged victim and abuser; preserves and protects, to the greatest extent possible, any crime scene until appropriate steps can be taken to collect any evidence; if the sexual abuse or assault occurred within a time period that still allows for the collection of physical evidence, requests the alleged victim not to take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating; and if the sexual abuse or assault occurred within a time period that still allows for the collection of physical evidence, ensures that the alleged abuser does not take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating."
+The Auditor interviewed the available ERO staff at ADHR who confirmed their response to any allegation of sexual abuse.
+Their responses coincided with the subpart (a) requirements of separating the alleged victim and abuser; preserving and protecting, to the greatest extent possible, any crime scene until appropriate steps can be taken to collect any evidence; if the sexual abuse or assault occurred within a time period that still allows for the collection of physical evidence, requesting the alleged victim not to take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating; and if the sexual abuse or assault occurred within a time period that still allows for the collection of physical evidence, ensuring that the alleged abuser does not take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating.
+These ERO staff were well trained and informed on ensuring the safety and well-being of detainee victims of sexual assault.